 - Evidence that all requisite third-party reports have been obtained, and other documentation and approvals have been received before taking title.

 REO management and dispositions

-REO asset managers prepare a detailed REO business plan (within 60 days of taking title) that includes a hold-versus-sell analysis.
+REO asset managers prepare a detailed REO business plan (within 60 days of taking title) that includes a hold-versus-sell analysis and follows a similar internal approval process to loan business plans.
 REO business plans are updated no less frequently than semi-annually.
 For every REO property sale, the REO asset manager must complete an AAM, which includes reasons why the current offer is recommended, as well as the following details to support the conclusion: